robertzhao2002/Turn-based-Fighting-Game/README.md

 ## About ##

-This program reads data from a JSON document containing creature and move data and uses that data to create a turn-based 2-player game.
-Each player takes turns performing an action (using a move, reviving another creature, or switching to another creature) until either a player surrenders or all of the creatures dies.
+This program reads data from a JSON document containing creature and move data and uses that data to create a turn-based fighting game, which can be played by either 2 people or 1 person vs. the computer (AI).
+Each player/computer takes turns performing an action (using a move, reviving another creature, or switching to another creature) until either a player surrenders or all of the creatures dies.
 When both players choose to use a move, the creature with the faster speed stat will go first.

 ## Game Mechanics ##